mbonig/state-machine/README.md

   ]
 });

-new StepFunctionsAutoDiscover(project, {
+new StepFunctionsAutoDiscover(project);
-  srcdir: project.srcdir,
-});
 ```

-Now projen will look for any files with a suffix `.workflow.json` and generate beside it:
+Now projen will look for any files with a suffix `.workflow.json` and generate new files beside the .json:
 * A typed overrides interface which is based on your workflow.
-* A construct based on StateMachine that uses this override.
+* A construct derived from StateMachine that uses this override.

 Instead of using the StateMachine construct directly you can now use the generated one: